rage/java-programming/data/part-13/1-graphical-user-interfaces.md

 <!-- Luo tehtäväpohjassa olevaan luokkaan graafinen käyttöliittymä, jonka otsikkona on "Sovellukseni".
 Sovelluksen tulee käynnistyä kun main-metodi suoritetaan. -->

 Create a GUI app with the title "My first application".
-The App should start when main method is executed
+The app should start when the main method is executed.

 </programming-exercise>